sagemathinc/cocalc/src/webapp-lib/README.md

 ~/cocalc/src/webapp-lib$ curl https://storage.googleapis.com/cocalc-compute-environment/compute-components.json > compute-components.json
 ~/cocalc/src/webapp-lib$ curl https://storage.googleapis.com/cocalc-compute-environment/compute-inventory.json > compute-inventory.json
 ```
 Do NOT commit this to the repo.
+It's unlikely you accidentally will, because
+neither file is in the cocalc git repo.

 ### `compute-inventory.json`